 Flip a coin.
 If heads, your net wealth is increased by 50%.
 If tails, your net wealth is decreased by 40%.

 Would you play?
 If so, how many times?

 At first glance it seems like the game is rigged in your favour.
-We expect the number of heads and tails to be equal over a long run.
-And given you win more from each head than you lose on each tail, you should just play as many times as possible right?
+We expect an equal number of heads and tails in the long run.
+Given you are paid more from each head than you are penalised for on each tail, you should just play as many times as possible right?
 Besides, even if you end up on a losing streak, you don’t ever lose all your money, you only lose 40% of whatever you were on.
 You can win it back with the favourable payoffs.
+Right?